qazxsw1597532018/R6S-Encryption-Patch-Database/README.md

 	4- Run the game.

-	5- Enter full to database file and click ENTER.
+	5- Enter full path to database file and click ENTER.

 	6- Wait for BatchPatch to finish its work.